-While my battle for Google supremacy of “Nick Mitchell” takes up most of my waking hours, the little time I have left is mostly spent as Head of Content for Emerging Products at Johnston Press.
+While my battle for Google domination of “Nick Mitchell” takes up most of my waking hours, the little time I have left is mostly spent in my day job at JPIMedia.

 Some recent work:

 Armando Iannucci on Brexit, Trump and The Death of Stalin: a lengthy but (hopefully) insightful interview with the Scottish satirist on his new film – and Alan Partridge

 “I don’t really like to rile people”: I spoke to The Mash Report’s Rachel Parris on going viral, Piers Morgan and Jacob Rees-Mogg

 “We wanted to make something about ‘normal’ teenagers”: an interview with The Inbetweeners creator Iain Morris on the 10th anniversary of the sitcom